RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 Aside from identifying overvalued and undervalued assets, the oscillator helps traders determine trend reversals and corrective pullbacks.
 Also, you can get buy and sell signals using the RSI indicator.

-Relative Strength Index: Overbought/Oversold Conditions
+Relative Strength Index: Overbought/Oversold Indicator

-Want to learn how to read the RSI indicator?
+Want to learn how to read the RSI indicator signals?
 The common rule is that when the oscillator is below 30, the asset is oversold, so the price is expected to rise soon.
 Conversely, when the price rises above 70, the asset is overbought, and the price should fall soon.
 Traders usually buy when the oscillator rises above 30 and sell when it falls below 70.

 Still, it’s vital to remember that a cross of a particular level doesn’t actually mean the price will reverse immediately.

-On the daily chart of the GBP/USD pair, the RSI entered the oversold area on April 22, left it for a while on May 4, but returned to it and continued moving upwards only on May 15.
+On the daily chart of the GBP/USD pair, the RSI entered the oversold area on 22nd April, left it for a while on 4th May, but returned to it and continued moving upwards only on 15th May.

 Another option for using the RSI is to look for divergences between the indicator and the price chart.
 The rules are: